SMART: Shot-Aware Multimodal Video Moment Retrieval with Audio-Enhanced MLLM: Method

 \section{Method}

-We advance MLLMs for moment retrieval by strengthening temporal perception through the joint integration of audio and visual modalities, coupled with a token compression mechanism to reduce sequence length.
+We advance MLLMs for moment retrieval by incorporating audio as complementary contextual information alongside visual inputs, together with a token compression mechanism to reduce sequence length.
 The following sections present the overall SMART architecture ($\S$~\ref{sec:process_pipeline}), describe the audio integration strategy that enhances multimodal understanding ($\S$~\ref{sec:audio_intergration}), and introduce a shot-aware token compression approach designed to reduce computational cost while preserving fine-grained temporal detail ($\S$~\ref{sec:shot_tc}).